Delaware Autism Program (DAP): Placement, Waitlists, and How to Appeal

 Getting a DAP Referral If the District Hasn't Made One

-If your child has an autism classification and you believe DAP warrants consideration, you do not need to wait for the district to initiate the referral.
-Under 14 Del.
-Admin.
-Code § 925 and IDEA procedural protections, you can:
+If your child has an educational autism classification and you believe DAP warrants consideration, you do not need to wait passively for the district to raise it.
+Under IDEA and Delaware procedural protections, you can:

-If the district refuses to consider a DAP referral despite your request, and you believe DAP is the appropriate placement, that refusal is a procedural issue you can raise through a state complaint or due process filing.
-The burden shifts to the district to show that the current placement is appropriate.
+If the district refuses to consider a DAP referral despite your request, and you believe DAP is the appropriate placement, that refusal can be raised through a state complaint or due process filing.
+Keep the focus on the IEP team's consideration of the child's needs, the available data, and the proposed placement.

 Exiting DAP: When Transition Is Contested